pearlshare/dirty-react/README.md

 ##### DirtyReact to the rescue!

 DirtyReact creates listeners on all `input`'s and `textarea`'s in the page.
-Once your app has loaded and a client side render has occurred.
+Once your app has loaded and a client-side render has occurred, then all of the data is filled in.

 Usage
 -----